polyaxon/polyaxon/site/docs/setup/agent/reference.md

-Polyaxon runs all containers as root by default, this configuration is often fine for several deployment, however, in some use case it can expose a compliance issue for some teams.
+Polyaxon runs all containers as root by default, this configuration is often fine for several deployment, however, in some use cases it can expose a compliance issue for some teams.

 Polyaxon provides a simple way to enable a security context for all core components, experiments and jobs.